-Managing Spent Nuclear Fuel
+Program Office for Nevada Nuclear

-Recycling nuclear fuel to secure the countries safety, current and future inventory of nuclear fuel via recycling.
+Recycling nuclear fuel to secure Nevada's place in the \$1-trillion energy business

-The following are the efforts of Steven Curtis and his work with ANS, (American Nuclear Society) and Gary Duarte and the US Nuclear Energy Foundation.
-This proposal agrees with The Heritage Foundation and others that the Yucca Mountain Nuclear Repository construction and operational management should be transferred from the Department of Energy (DOE) to a Public/Private Partnership managed by several major non-profit foundations.
-This also would include plans for future development for complete recycling of spent nuclear fuel, current and future inventories.
-The U.S. SNF program has been a political roadblock for decades.
-It is critical for the safety and future need for new nuclear energy development that a path to SNF resolution be accomplished.

-Via a PPP arrangement, lead industry professionals, Federal officials, and the public can engage in the efforts of managing the Spent Nuclear Fuel (SNF) disposition by contracting its operations through government approved qualified companies (e.g. AECOM, AREVA, etc.) already major government nuclear contractors.
-This would extend the product into new recycled fuels.
-The current U.S. SNF inventory of 70,000 tons is worth \$14-trillion-dollars RECYCLED!
-Such a project could generate a Carbon-Free National Laboratory designation and participate in the development of Small Modular Reactors (SMRs).
-These reactors are also being designed to "burn" specially prepared spent fuels via new fuels development, and part of the national micro-grid applied research.
+Through the efforts of Steven Curtis and his work with ANS (American Nuclear Society) and Gary Duarte through the US Nuclear Energy Foundation, this proposal advocates that the Yucca Mountain Repository operational management be presented to the Department of Energy (DOE) as a Public/Private Partnership managed by a non-profit foundation and establishing a "Program Office for Nevada Nuclear".
+In this manner, lead industry professionals, Federal officials, and Nevada State representatives can engage in the efforts of managing the Spent Nuclear Fuel (SNF) disposition by contracting its operations through government contracts with eligible companies (e.g. AECOM, AREVA, etc.) and extending its product into new recycled fuels.
+As part of the effort, Nevada would be afforded a Carbon-Free National Laboratory designation and participate in the development of Small Modular Reactors (SMR) and micro-grid applied research.